marbjorn/DummyGoodsApp/README.md

 The following functionality and components have been implemented:
  - UI via Android View
  - Asyncronous operations using Coroutines
  - Networking operations using java.net.HttpURLConnection
+ - Loading images via Glide
  - Koin for DI

 ## Screenshots